Christmas tree ideas – 16 looks, from the timeless and traditional to the modern and unique

-The biggest Christmas tree themes we’re seeing includes an increasing focus on sustainability.
+The biggest Christmas tree themes we’re seeing include an increasing focus on sustainability.
 Recycled and biodegradable materials are, quite rightly, the designs of choice for this year and beyond.
-Revellers are choosing to invest in handmade, high-quality decorations that will last for years to come, rather than swapping them out for new decorations every year.
+Revelers are choosing to invest in handmade, high-quality decorations that will last for years to come, rather than swapping them out for new decorations every year.

 How do I arrange my Christmas tree ornaments?

-Whether you’re going for a maximalist look and cramming every inch of green with decorations or championing a more pared-back look, arranging Christmas tree decorations is all about achieving a consistent and even spread.
+Whether you’re going for a maximalist look and cramming every inch of green with decorations, or championing a more simple design, arranging Christmas tree decorations is all about achieving a consistent and even spread.

 Ailis started out at British GQ, where a month of work experience turned into 18 months of working on all sorts of projects, writing about everything from motorsport to interiors, and helping to put together the GQ Food & Drink Awards.
 She then spent three years at the London Evening Standard, covering restaurants and bars.
 After a period of freelancing, writing about food, drink and homes for publications including Conde Nast Traveller, Luxury London and Departures, she started at Homes & Gardens as a Digital Writer, allowing her to fully indulge her love of good interior design.
 She is now a fully fledged food PR but still writes for Homes & Gardens as a contributing editor.

 The 8 bathroom layout mistakes to avoid – for a successful and long-lasting design